joshi98kishan/Machine-Learning-Made-Simple/README.md

    * First exposure to practical machine learning.
    * Covers all the important machine learning libraries in brief - Numpy, Pandas, Matplotlib, Sckit-Learn.

-3. To learn libraries more comprensively, follow this resources :
+3. To learn libraries more comprehensively, follow this resources :

 * Numpy : For this you can refer to [official quickstart tutorial of numpy](https://numpy.org/devdocs/user/quickstart.html).